Canton Construction Accident Lawyer

 Although state and federal guidelines are in place to make job sites safer, construction accidents are unfortunately still common.
 Construction crews deal with countless potential hazards while on the job, including heavy machinery, explosives, and toxic chemicals.
-These hazards and others can cause catastrophic injuries that can lead to permanent disability and even death.
+These hazards and others can cause catastrophic injuries, leading to permanent disability and even death.

 Most injured workers understand they can file a claim for workers’ compensation benefits, covering a portion of their lost wages and medical expenses.
 What many don’t know is that they may be able to receive a significant amount of additional compensation.
 To find out if you may recover additional damages, we recommend speaking to one of our skilled construction accident lawyers in Canton.